 How to log your moves to an SD Card?

-- Update your firmware to the latest Beta.
-At the time of this writing it is RC_007_40.
+- Update your firmware to the latest RC008 version.

 - Insert your microSD card that came with your spectrum ST4.
 Many cards will work that are formatted FAT32, but getting every card to work may not be possible.
 Stick with the SD card that came with the spectrum.
 We test these before they go out.